Our spokespeople can talk about our work and give expert comment on a range of issues, including:

 - The role of English, education and the arts in international relations.

-To arrange an interview, contact the Press Office.
+To arrange an interview, contact the Press team.

 Martin Davidson is the Chief Executive of the British Council.
 He joined the organisation in Beijing in 1984 and, after opening the British Council's South China office in Guangzhou in 1989, returned to Beijing in 1995 as China Director.
 He speaks both Cantonese and Mandarin.
 Before becoming Chief Executive in 2007, he held various posts in the British Council’s London headquarters with responsibilities covering South East Europe, the Middle East, East Asia and the Americas.